Heat Diffusion Equation (2D)

 Discretization and Numerical Schemes

-To numerically solve equation (3), the spatial domain must be discretized and the relevant thermal parameters assigned to the appropriate computational nodes.
+To numerically solve Equation (3), the spatial domain must be discretized and the relevant thermal parameters assigned to the appropriate computational nodes.

 - Explicit scheme

-- Fully implicit scheme
+- Implicit scheme

 - Crank–Nicolson approach